MSc Dementia Information Session

-• A tour of Canvas, our easy-to-use online learning platform
+• Watch a walkthrough of Canvas, our online learning platform

-• Interactive pop-ups linking to blogs, brochures, and resources
+• Explore interactive pop-ups linking directly to blogs, brochures, and key resources

-Why study Dementia with the University of Hull?
+Why study Dementia at the University of Hull?

-• You'll benefit from our ongoing contributions to applied dementia care research, and our commitment to translating that research into practical solutions for people living with dementia.
+• You'll benefit from our ongoing contributions to applied dementia care research

-• The “Dying Well with Dementia” module is co-developed with palliative care specialists at Dove House Hospice, so you’ll get expert insights from active practitioners.
+• Study a module co-developed with palliative care specialists at Dove House Hospice

 Ellie Robinson-Carter